william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 However, for the sake of clarity, we will further explain what it is exactly that we found problematic with the variables Grade and Number.of.Quotes.

 First, we were unable to use the variable column Grade because the grading rubric input used was inconsistent.
 While we were able to find official government references as to how logs are graded, the data collection input did not follow that rubric (https://www.oregon.gov/ODF/Documents/WorkingForests/LogTermDefinitions.pdf).
 The main issue was the problem of grade (meaning quality) vs scale (meaning size).
 In the dataset, some of the input rows were only for quality, others only for size, and some held both.
-This inconsistency led to a situation in which if we were to use that data, we would not have been able to get something out of it that was mor ethan only tangentially related to the original question we were seeking to answer.
+This inconsistency led to a situation in which if we were to use that data, we would not have been able to get something out of it that was more than only tangentially related to the original question we were seeking to answer.
 This is because we simply do not know how much overlap there is on the three types of inputs.
 It could be the case that the rows indicating both quality and scale are equal in number to the independent rows of scale or quality, or it could be that they are totally separate.
 Without a response from Julie, we simply do not know.
 In any case, this experience was important because it showed us the importance of being able to contact the dataset source, and the importance of cleaning.

 Second, we are unsure of what the column variable Number.of.Quotes means exactly.
 It could be the number of quotes taken per quarter at that listed price, or it could be the number of logs sold at that price quoted from various pond centers.
 Without this exact information, we would not know if quotes would thus equal a weighting system.
 If the former, then each row would be weighted as 1.
 If the latter, then each row would be weighted according to the number of quotes listed.
-Because Julie did not respond to our email, we chose not to utilize this column, which meant that our default assumption was that each row defaulted to a weighted value of 1.
+Also, even if the value was weighted, we would not know by how much, because a single quote from any Pond center could indicate any number of logs.
+In the end, because Julie did not respond to our email, we chose not to utilize this column, which meant that our default assumption was that each row defaulted to a weighted value of 1.

 #### Computational Method and Analysis
 The raw dataset contains 7,884 distinct rows of information.
 Although already in quite good shape, we decided to further clean the data for a few reasons.